Reuh/anselme/LANGUAGE.md

 `a;`: evaluate a, discard its result, returns nil.

-`a : b`: evaluate a and b, returns a new pair with a as key and b as value.
+`a = b`: evaluate a and b, returns a new pair with a as key and b as value.
+If a is an identifier, will interpret it as a string (and not a variable; you can wrap a in parentheses if you want to use the value associated with variable a instead).

 `a :: b`: evaluate a and b, returns a new typed value with a as value and b as type.